Anatomy

 One of the most common causes of bursitis of the shoulder is shoulder impingement.
 This occurs when the top of the shoulder blade puts pressure on the underlying soft tissues when the arm is lifted away from the body.
 When the arm is in this position, the top of the shoulder blade rubs (impinges on) the rotator cuff and bursa.
 This rubbing (impingement) can eventually result in bursitis of the shoulder.

-Other causes of bursitis of the shoulder include arthritis, gout, tendonitis, diabetes, infections (very rare), and thyroid disease.
+Other causes of bursitis of the shoulder include arthritis, gout, tendonitis, diabetes, infections (very rare), thyroid disease and overuse from playing sports (e.g., pickleball shoulder pain).

 Symptoms